alavrouk/JID31119---EagleEye/README.md

 # 🗝️ Key Features

-- **Predictive Analysis 🔮**: Utilizes SARIMA, LSTMs, and Neuralprophet models to generate accurate airfield utilization predictions.
+- **🔮 Predictive Analysis**: Utilizes SARIMA, LSTMs, and Neuralprophet models to generate accurate airfield utilization predictions.
-- **Optimization 📊**: Implements linear programming optimization for effective route planning.
+- **📊 Optimization**: Implements linear programming optimization for effective route planning.
-- **Clean, Minimalistic UI 🌟**: Designed to allow a route planner of any background to use with as little confusion as possible.
+- **🌟 Clean, Minimalistic UI**: Designed to allow a route planner of any background to use with as little confusion as possible.
-- **Continuosly Integrated, Continuously Deployed ⚙️**: Docker container with every release lives in the Github.
+- **⚙️ Continuosly Integrated, Continuously Deployed**: Docker container with every release lives in the Github.
 Security and Code analysis runs on every push to the main branch.

 # 💻 Getting Started